Bajool - Port Alma Road, pavement widening and improve safety

 - $2.9 million

-Construction works will be undertaken between early May 2020 to late August 2020 to avoid the breeding season of the Eastern Curlew and Yellow Chat bird species.
-These protected birds have overlapping migratory periods through the wetlands of this area from September until March.
+Construction works will be undertaken between late April to late- August to avoid the breeding season of the Eastern Curlew and Yellow Chat bird species.
+These protected birds have overlapping migratory periods through the wetlands of this area.

 Adaptive management and monitoring of potential impacts during the construction period will ensure that residual impacts are appropriately minimised.